-A helmet is the utmost important accessory for anyone travelling on two wheels.
-For you youngsters, helmets may be a pain to carry since they are not fashionable and will ruin your hair.
+First, a helmet is the utmost important accessory for anyone travelling on two wheels.
+For you youngsters, helmets may be a pain to carry since they may not fashionable and will ruin your hair.
 However, all of those can’t be worse than having a serious head injury.
 Also, there are plentiful of helmet styles nowadays that we believe can catch your eyes.
-Or you can always personalise your noggin protector!
+Besides, you can always personalise your noggin protector!

 Besides you cyclists, the bikes themselves need keeping safe, too.
-You ought to invest in a robust lock that thieves cannot steal your bike easily.
+Therefore, you ought to invest in a robust lock that thieves cannot steal your bike easily.
 The recommended bike protectors are D-locks, chain locks and cable locks.
-Make sure that the lock goes through your wheel or bike frame; and that the whole set can’t be lifted off the fence once it’s locked.
-More remarkably, park your bike in a well-lit area with CCTV coverage or at least avoid the empty back street where the thieves can commit a crime without anyone seeing.
-Notably, even when you keep your bike inside the halls of residence or university campuses, remember to lock it.
+Notably, make sure that the lock goes through your wheel or bike frame; and that the whole set can’t be lifted off the fence once it’s locked.
+More remarkably, park your bike in a well-lit area with CCTV coverage.
+At least, avoid the empty back street where the thieves can commit a crime without anyone seeing.
+Additionally, even when you keep your bike inside the halls of residence or university campuses, remember to lock it.
 It’s always better safe than sorry!

 Cycling on the road

 Sharing your commute with cars can be terribly daunting to some of you, especially for inexperienced bike riders.
-There are, however, some tips to help you navigate more confidently on busy roads.
+However, there are some tips to help you navigate more confidently on busy roads.

 Spare some space, like a good two to three-foot gap, between you and other commuters.
 You don’t want to hit a car driving in front of you when it abruptly comes to a halt.
-Moreover, even though you’re in a hurry, don’t try to overtake moving cars; we all know how bad drivers can be and you don’t need them suddenly turning into you, knocking you down and ruining your day, or life.
+Moreover, even though you’re in a hurry, don’t try to overtake moving cars.
+We all know how bad drivers can be.
+Obviously, you don’t need them suddenly turning into you, knocking you down and ruining your day, or life.
 When you need to make a turn or approach a roundabout, signal clearly and confidently with your hand to show the direction you intend to go, even if it means going in the very middle of the road.

 In slippery conditions, take extra care because rain and ice can make roads perilous.
 Ride slowly and carefully.
 If the weather is horrible, lock your bike in a safe place and wait in a café or bakery until the weather gets better.
 Don’t risk being blown away by gusty rain and wind.

 More importantly, don’t cycle under the influence.
-For many students, university life can’t go without a few drinks, then don’t attempt to cycle home even after a couple shots.
+For many students, university life can’t go without a few drinks.
+However, don’t attempt to cycle home even after a couple shots.
 First, participating in the traffic under alcohol influence is actually illegal and you could end up with a fine.
-However, the worse part is that riding a bike when you’re not fully conscious can lead to unfortunate accidents that can badly affect you and others.
-Just grab a taxi or walk, the time and money is worth it for your life and the lives of others.
+Worse still, riding a bike when you’re not fully conscious can lead to unfortunate accidents that can badly affect you and others.
+Just grab a taxi or walk.
+The time and money is worth it for your life and the lives of others.

 Looking for a suitable bike this school year?